colorjar/qs-component/README.md

 2. `replaceQuery(queryString)` - replace the current query string with the provided one.
 The query string is expected to be replaced, not merged.
 This should replace the most recent history entry, not create a new one.
 3. `pushQuery(queryString)` - add a new history entry with the provided query string.
 The user should be able to 'back' from this transition, but not `replaceQuery()`.

-A simple react-router implementation is as simple as this:
+A basic react-router implementation is as simple as this:

     class Example extends QStateComponent {
         getQuery() {